-Agile teams are the essential building block of SAFe®.
+Agile teams are the essential building block of SAFe.
 An agile team consists of 7 ± 2 self-organized, cross-functional members — such as software developers, QA, and systems engineers — as well as a scrum master and a product owner.
-Most teams are organized around building either features or components, and follow scrum, kanban, or XP practices.
+Most teams are organized around building either features or components and follow scrum, kanban, or XP practices.

 The ideal number of people for an ART is roughly Dunbar’s number (between 50 and 150 people, or 5 to 12 teams).
-Every ART should have a synchronized planning and iteration cadence, a shared program backlog, and a stable composition.
+Several additional roles support the ART:

 The release train engineer acts as the head scrum master for the train

 Product management owns, defines, and prioritizes the feature backlog